EnidSyrus/Petri-Net-Basis-Analyzer/User Quick Guide.md

 The **Label File** is a plain text file (*.txt*).
 Each line of it consists of the name of a transition and its corresponding label, separated by comma.
 An example line is: "t01, a".

   - The names of all transitions in the **Label File** must occur in the net (case-sensitive).
+  - Some combinations of special characters are reserved for the intermediate computation.
+In short, we recommend that each label only contains English letters, numbers, and **'-'**, **'_'**.
   - **IMPORTANT:** If a transition is labeled multiple times in the **Label File**, PNBA will take the last label **WITHOUT a warning**.
 So, please examine the Label File carefully.

 A **Label File** may look like the following.